The digital transformation of the factories starts with Smart Factory Romania

 Smart Factory Romania is a non-profit organization from Sibiu, set up in 2020.

-Partners with valuable experience in research and innovation.
+Members with valuable experience in research and innovation.

 Our goal is to bring the digitalization of production and the training of specialists with adequate skills into all Romanian factories.